open-pioneer/trails-starter/docs/tutorials/HowToPublishAPackage.md

 ### Publishing

-Publishing an npm package has a few requirements:
+Publishing a npm package has a few requirements:

 1. The package must not be set to `private`.